pixelandtonic/PT-Docs/source/assets/using/config.rst

 ``assets_site_url``
     The URL that Assets should route its Ajax requests to.
 (By default Assets will use the URL defined in the Admin → General Administration → “URL to the root directory of your site” setting.)

-    This is usedful if your .htaccess file is redirecting Assets’ Ajax requests, thus dropping their POST data and preventing Assets from functioning properly.
+    This is useful if your .htaccess file is redirecting Assets’ Ajax requests, thus dropping their POST data and preventing Assets from functioning properly.
 Setting it to “``/index.php`` is usually a safe way around that.

 ``assets_source_settings``
     Overrides Amazon S3, Rackspace Cloud Storage, and Gogole Cloud Files source settings.